 Certain specific sanctions are imposed on dual-use goods such as petrochemicals or telecommunications items.

-The key regulator for exporting and trading in controlled strategic goods (military and dual-use) and also the administration of licensable goods subject to arms embargoes is the Export Control Organisation.
-The ECO forms part of the Department for Business, Innovation and Skills (BIS).
-See our section on the Export Control Organisation and more specifically guidance on current export restrictions by country.
+The key regulator for exporting and trading in controlled strategic goods (military and dual-use) and also the administration of licensable goods subject to arms embargoes is the Export Control Joint Unit.
+The ECJU forms part of the Department for International Trade (DIT).

-Import licences apply for certain textiles, firearms, ammuniction, iron and steel.
+Import licences apply for certain textiles, firearms, ammunition, iron and steel.
 There are also prohibitions on the import of anti-personnel mines, torture equipment and certain goods from Iran and North Korea.

-The Import Licensing Branch (ILB) of BIS is the regulator which administers sanctions that involve a ban on importing items into the UK.
-Find out more about requirements for import licences from the ILB pages on the BIS website.
+The Import Licensing Branch (ILB) of BEIS is the regulator which administers sanctions that involve a ban on importing items into the UK.

-These are administered by the UK Border Agency.
+These are administered by the UK Visas and Immigration.

 Exporting without a licence